Workflows error messages

 Invalid type conversion

 This error occurs when an action or function card expects a specific type of input but receives another that it can't convert.
-For example, if an integer input field in True/False Compare function card receives an unexpected object type, then the boolean process will not be executed and an error will be thrown.
+For example, if an integer input field in the True/False Compare function card receives an unexpected object type, then the boolean comparison isn't executed and returns an error.

 Method timeout exceeded